-For Data Science students: 20% classwork (a 10-minute test at every lesson, only 4 best marks will be considered), 25% individual/pair project to be delivered by March 14th, 40% theoretical exam, 15% lab evaluation.
+For Data Science students: 25% classwork (a 10-minute test at every lesson, only 4 best marks will be considered), 50% theoretical exam, 25% lab evaluation.

 introduction to ML optimization (empirical risk vs expected risk, training/validation/test sets).
 Sections 1-3.1 of Bottou et al.